 As she reverently wiped blood from the dead woman’s cheek, Olara listened closely with her mind.
 Final thoughts could drift from any of the corpses, like buds of wing-flowers to be carried on the wind to any who might grasp them from the air, and she meant to gather them.

 At last, a brief, burst of memory cascaded through the mindstream, a droplet of Heza’s mental presence drifting free from her corpse.
-Children.
+Images of children.
 Small and pale, with spiky ridges of hair on their heads like rows of grain.
 On the oldest of the lot, twin points marked the place where the knuckle horns would someday be growing from the back of the hand.

 Olara took a moment to focus on what she’d captured from the dead woman’s soul.
 While it was the duty of any soldier to cherish the thoughts of the recently dead, commanders were particularly responsible for catching them and keeping them.
 One brief but deep surge of anguish spiked through Olara for those small ones Heza had left behind.
 The oldest would take pride in her mother’s death, but for the youngest it would only be pain, a tearing of heartflesh.